huawei-noah/SMARTS/README_pypi.md

 You can install the SMARTS package from [PyPI](https://pypi.org/project/smarts/).

 Package installation requires Python >= 3.7.
-If you dont have python 3.7 or higher, make sure to install or update python first
+If you dont have python 3.7 or higher, make sure to install or update python first.

 ```bash
 # For windows user